harshrohit/articles/LLM_thinking.md

 The LLMs do not think, but what is more worrisome is **Neither are you, anymore.**

 We used to work through the problems.
 We Googled and then we would read different explanations, synthesize them, build mental models.
-We asked our team-mates and actually listen to their reasoning.
+We asked our team-mates and actually listened to their reasoning.
 The struggle was the point and that's how we learnt and understood the concepts.

 Today we go straight to ChatGPT, not for help to think through the issue, but to avoid thinking entirely.
 We want the quick answer, not the understanding of the concepts.

 And all of this feels so efficient, so smart, and the illusion that we are getting more done than ever.

-The reality: We are just clicking a Send Button.
+The reality: We are just clicking a send button.

 ---